 -

-This is more work, but there's no booking fee.
-Obviously, do a dry run on each site first to check availability & prices.
-Also check that your outward Eurostar and ICE are indeed a recognised connection by checking that they appear together when you run a London to Cologne enquiry at int.bahn.de, as explained in the paragraph about the 20-minute connections in Brussels in the previous section.
+This is more work, but no booking fee.
+Do a dry run on each site first to check availability & prices.
+Also check that your outward Eurostar and ICE are a recognised connection by checking that they appear together when you run a London to Cologne enquiry at int.bahn.de, as explained in the paragraph above about the 20-minute connections in Brussels.

 -